The decision to take a case to court

 Victims who have been referred to VIA will be told about this decision.
 Other victims and witnesses can ask for this information.

-No. Once the details of the crime have been passed to the procurator fiscal, it's up to them to decide whether it is in the public interest to proceed with the case or not.
+You can't ask to drop the charges at a later date.
+Once the details of the crime have been passed to the procurator fiscal, it's up to them to decide whether it is in the public interest to proceed with the case or not.
 You can let the procurator fiscal know if you have any concerns.